whkim94/OS-File-Sys-Implementation/REPORT3.md

 - fileName[32][16]: an array that records all the filenames that are currently open
 - SeekPos[32]: an array that records all seek positions of each opened file

+In addition, we modified fs_delete() so that it would return -1 if there are any open files.

 Given functions:

 - fs_open():